jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 **UTC Time:** Computers measure time by the elapsed milliseconds starting on a fixed point in time, called the Epoch, which is based on January 1, 1970, 12:30 AM in Greenwich Mean Time.
 The resulting value is the Coordinated Universal Time (UTC).
 On Friday October 16 at 6:00 AM GMT, there were 1602828000000 milliseconds elapsed since the Epoch, thus the UTC Time.

-**UTC Offset:** The value that allows computers to take UTC Time and a Time Zone, and convert it to a Wall-Clock display time for people in that Time Zone to read.
+**UTC Offset:** The value that allows computers to take UTC Time and a Time Zone, and format it to a Wall-Clock display time for people in that Time Zone to read.
 It is expressed in hours and minutes, such that +05:30 means add 5 hours and 30 minutes to the UTC Wall-Clock time.

 **UTC Offset Name:** Since people think of time offsets relative to the Time Zone, there are names for the offsets which match to the Time Zone name.
 At the UTC time above, Friday October 16 6:00 AM GMT, the offset in India is +05:30 and displays as India Standard Time (IST) while in San Francisco the offset is -07:00, and displays as Pacific Daylight Time (PDT).